 The Attractiveness Curve

 The relationship between how perfect something is is not linearly proportional to how attractive, desirable, or in-demand it is.
 This applies particularly to the entertainment industry.

-As you get better at something, whether it's singing, painting, acting, or writing fiction, no one outside your family and closest friends pay much attention to it until one day when your ability is nearly perfect, and you are suddenly considered to be accomplished and are in-demand.
+As you get better at something, whether it's singing, painting, acting, or writing fiction, no one outside your family and closest friends pays much attention to you until one day when your ability is nearly perfect.
+You are then suddenly considered to be accomplished and are in-demand.